-Directors and Officers Insurance (often simply called D&O Insurance) is becoming an essential piece of the success puzzle for owners of startup nonprofits.
-Here’s a look at why D&O Insurance is so important to young nonprofits and how it can protect you.
+Directors and officers insurance (often simply called D&O insurance) is becoming an essential piece of the success puzzle for owners of startup nonprofits.
+Here’s a look at why D&O is so important to young nonprofits and how it can protect you.

-- Treated an employee improperly.
-Claims of harassment, improper termination, and other mistreatment of one of your organization’s employees by one of its board members are covered by D&O Insurance.
-As with claims of misuse of funds, claims of mistreatment do not have to be well-founded to be expensive.
+Claims of harassment, improper termination, and other mistreatment of one of your organization’s employees by one of its board members are covered by D&O. As with claims of misuse of funds, claims of mistreatment do not have to be well founded to be expensive.

-- Was negligent in performing official duties.
-Failure to fulfill duties required by a director’s or officer’s official position (or someone’s perception that there was such a failure) can trigger a lawsuit, and D&O Insurance would cover such a claim.
+Failure to fulfill duties required by a director’s or officer’s official position (or someone’s perception that there was such a failure) can trigger a lawsuit, and D&O insurance would cover such a claim.

 Why?
 Because if your nonprofit is targeted by a lawsuit like the ones mentioned above and it doesn’t have adequate money to pay for its defense or any settlements or judgments it’s found liable for, your directors and officers will be in charge of financing the costs.

 In other words, potential board members might be scared off by the prospect of losing their assets when your nonprofit is sued.

 Demonstrating that you’ve got D&O coverage in place, on the other hand, can help you attract top talent for your board, which is a key part of allowing your nonprofit to grow and raise money.